mljar/mljar-supervised/README.md

 ## Roadmap

 The package is under active development!
 Please expect a lot of changes!
-For this package the graphical interface will be provided soon (also open source!).
-Please be tuned.

 To be added:
 - training single decision tree